phanuphun/owa-mail-forwarding/README.md

 ### Readme
-i used puppeteer to auto forwarding mail one by one , in my case mail server is disabled auto forwarding mail.
+- i used puppeteer to auto forwarding mail one by one , in my case mail server is disabled auto forwarding mail.
+- element selector i use path x instead selector cuase i want to use `locator` in pupeteer

 ### Environment
 - `MAIL_URL`